-Black Friday, Cyber Monday and other major "holidays" can make any customer service agent sweat.
-Who can blame them though, as the service lines and chat windows pop up one after another.
+Black Friday, Cyber Monday and other major peak eCommerce holidays can make any customer service agent sweat.
+Who can blame them though, as the service lines and chat windows pop up one after another?

 The whole point of live chat is to provide friendly, human assistance for the customer, so it's completely fine to provide a personal service and use your own tone of voice.